vstaneva/Swing/README.md

 - [x] make all the paths relative so others can actually use them!
 - [x] make it so we're able to run the CSVtoJS script without going to the code
 - [ ] make a secondary results parser that includes item, condition, etc.
-- [ ] make an installer or sth? idk.
+- [ ] make an installer for Swing
+- [ ] make a nice website for the project
+- [ ] add movies as media